What are the outcomes of poor record keeping in a business enterprise?

 Time & Efficiency Loss

-When organizations inefficiently file and manage records, they risk lost time and productivity when employees are forced to track down the information they need to complete tasks.
+Poor record keeping opens organizations up to decreasing productivity when employees are forced to track down the information they need to complete tasks.
 All this time and energy adds up to real costs that hit your bottom line.
 In fact, some workers claim to spend as much as 15% of their workweek hunting down lost paper documents.

 Don’t let these 5 things listed above cause your RIM program and operations to spiral into chaos.
 Assess the causes of poor records management practices, establish a plan, regain control, mitigate risk, and improve efficiencies with help from Access.
 Our offsite storage solutions are designed to keep your documents secure — without hindering accessibility, and our records retention scheduling solution, Virgo, can help you automate your scheduling processes while providing world-class client service.